DeepMIALab/AI-FFPE/README.md

-# Deep Learning-based Frozen Section to FFPE Translation
+# A deep-learning model for transforming the style of tissue images from cryosectioned to formalin-fixed and paraffin-embedded

 <img src="imgs/overview.jpeg" width="800px"/>